sh1l0n/swift-linux-listview-request/README.md

 	.build/debug/CryptoList

-A simple, empty 'Hello Cairo' window should appear.
+A simple listview filled with all trading cryptocurrencies asset pairs Bitfinex together its ask and bid price.
 To exit the program, click the close button or press Control-C in the Terminal window.

 ### Xcode